 Coming out of the asana

-Bend your knees towards your chest, roll to a side and rest for a few breathings.
-Then, press your hands into the floor and gently sit up.
+Bend your knees towards your chest, roll to a side and rest for a few breaths.
+Gently press your hands into the floor and sit up.

-Note Senior citizens and pregnant women can conveniently practice this asana when they find Sarvangasana (shoulder stand posture) difficult.
-Since this asana improves circulation, refreshes the brain and other vital organs, it can be practiced everyday by everyone, irrespective of age or ability.
+Note: Senior citizens and pregnant women can conveniently practice this asana when they find Sarvangasana difficult.

-Many young professionals spend long hours sitting at a desk, in anatomically incorrect posture and causing strain to many parts of the body.
-Everybody needs to practice yoga to improve their mind-body strength and keep them free from pain and disease.
-However, many do not find the time to go to a yoga class.
-I have designed few chair yoga postures that will renew your body and mind.
+Many young professionals spend long hours sitting at a desk, in anatomically incorrect posture, causing strain to many parts of the body.
+When the muscles, joints and nerves are fatigued, there is lethargy and pain.
+Many do not find the time to attend yoga classes.

 Everyone must know that